viny182/KFloorP/README.md

 ## Development

 The majority of the development is done using the ancient JavaScript ES3 standard for the sake of older Kindles compatibility, with a few CSS stylization and pure HTML.
 As Kindle Web Support is not well documented and it does not necessarily behaves like a PC Browser, a lot of hacks were used to make this work.
-I'm not a developer and the code is ugly as hell.
+I'm not a real developer and the code is ugly as hell.

 Any PR Should be preferably tested on a real Kindle before submitted, but are always welcomed.